ankitects/anki-manual/src/deck-options.md

 some notes had all their cards introduced and other notes had only one or two.
 Please see the "bury related" option below for more info.

+## Lapses

+When you forget a review card, it is said to have 'lapsed'.
+The default behaviour for lapsed reviews is to reset the interval to 1 (ie, make it due tomorrow), and put it in the learning queue for a refresher in 10 minutes.
+This behaviour can be customized with the options listed below.

+If you leave the steps blank, Anki will not place the card back in the learning queue, and it will be rescheduled as a review with its new interval determined by the settings below.

+The new interval is determined when you answer "Again" to a review card, not when the card finishes its relearning steps.
+For this reason, the "Good" and "Easy" buttons during relearning do not alter the interval again - they only control which step you are on.
+If there is only a single step (the default), the "Easy" button will be hidden, since it would accomplish the same thing as the "Good" button.
+If you have 2 or more steps, "Easy" is not hidden, to allow you to graduate cards from the queue before all of their steps are finished.

+'New interval' controls how much Anki should reduce the previous interval.
+It reduces the previous interval to the percentage you specify.
+If a card had a 200 day interval, the default of 0% would reduce the interval to 0 (but see the next option).
+If you set this option to 50%, the card would have its interval reduced to 100 days instead.

+'Minimum interval' allows you to apply a minimum limit to the above option.
+The default setting says that lapses should be reviewed one day later.
+The interval must be 1 day or more.

+The leech options control the way Anki handles leeches.
+Please see the [leeches](leeches.md) section for more information.
+_____

 **Starting ease** controls the easiness that cards start out with.
 It is